 This creates a focus on creating a high performing team, rather than recruiting as many people as possible.
 I still don’t like the model but it is one of the more appealing examples.

 If you want to sell clothing from home, then Peach is the best example that I’ve found so far.
-Even so, be careful.
-The products aren’t cheap and clothing comes with more complexities than most other types of product.
+This means that earning money certainly is possible.
+The risk is also less than with most other clothing MLMs.